a740g/MODPlayer/README.md

 What you need to compile and use this code:

-1. Visual C++ Express 2010 or better.
+1. Visual Studio 2019 Community or better

 2. ModPlugin DLL (incuded).